zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxisitem-plotband.md

 # \<kendo:chart-xAxisItem-plotBand\>

-The plot bands of the xAxis.
+The plot bands of the x axis.

 #### Example
     <kendo:chart-xAxisItem-plotBands>